How to protect your pet from Christmas dangers

 Christmas is a magical time, but the realities of having a pet makes it a period that brings a side of stress, from playful cats and baubles to curious dogs and leftovers.
 Here we’ll run through some of the ways you can avoid any mishaps, and make it a season the whole (fur) family can enjoy.

+If your pet has managed to sniff out some chocolate, consult a vet for medical help immediately.
 To be safe, you can prevent this by avoiding edible decorations and making sure any food gifts are kept from underneath the tree.

-Keep any wires out of the way
+2. Keep wires out of the way

 To pets, wires are the ultimate chew toy, particularly if you have a curious furry friend that loves a challenge.
 Christmas lights might be especially tempting as they’re new and unfamiliar, ideal for playing and biting into.

-To ensure no electric shocks are on the cards, tidy away any wires with cable ties or tape.
+To ensure no electric shocks are on the cards, tidy away wires with cable ties or tape.
 As a bonus, they might even save you from tripping over them.

-Hang glass ornaments up high
+3. Hang glass ornaments up high

 For cats, the Christmas tree is the ultimate plaything.
 From dangling ornaments to shiny lights, what’s not to taunt them?
 We can’t really blame them for not keeping their paws off.
 It’s best to proceed with caution and hang any glass baubles high and out of sight, particularly when you first put the tree up and it attracts extra attention.

-Keep the tree safe
+4. Protect the tree

 Dangers can lurk everywhere at Christmas, from pine needles and ribbons to floating pieces of tinsel.
 These small things can end up in your pet’s mouth, and consequently, their tummy.
 If ingested, they can cause serious damage to the gut with their sharp and spiky shapes.
 Worst case scenario they can twist the intestine, an unpleasant and painful experience for your pet.
 To avoid this, regularly check the floor, especially around the tree, for any stray pieces of ribbon or tinsel, and make a habit of hoovering pine needles.

-Keep candles at a safe distance
+6. Keep candles at a safe distance

 No sensible-minded person would nudge a lit candle, but cats and dogs didn’t get the memo, and aren’t always sensible-minded.
 If your pet is unfamiliar with fire, they’ll likely be interested and drawn to the flickering light, they may even try to bat it with their paws.
 As you might imagine, when they discover that fire can burn, they might react badly and knock the candle out of position out of surprise.
 This can end badly if the candle falls on the floor or even gets too close to curtains depending on where it’s sat.

-Say no to mistletoe
+7. Say ‘no’ to mistletoe

 Like chocolate, there are quite a few Christmas plants and flowers that contain chemicals that might prove to be poisonous to cats and dogs.
 Mistletoe is one of them, which can cause vomiting, diarrhoea, excessive drooling and weakness.
 Be wary if you hang it above your doorway as the leaves and berries that drop off can pose a real risk if your pet decides they look like a tasty snack.